We accept same-day emergency appointments.

 At Advanced Family Dental & Orthodontics, we are committed to delivering high quality dental care in a safe and comfortable environment.

 We know that the need for an emergency dentist can often arise when you least expect it.
 Our team is here for you for all your dental needs in the Crest Hill, Frankfort, Lockport, and Shorewood areas, including dental emergencies.

-- Broken or lost teeth
+- Broken, chipped or fractured teeth

 What to Do in a Dental Emergency

 In a dental emergency, it is important to remain calm and act quickly.
 If you handle the issue promptly, there is a real possibility of saving your tooth!
 Here are a few scenarios you may be experiencing and the steps you can take to salvage your tooth and oral health.

 If You Lose a Tooth: If your tooth is knocked out as a result of trauma, it is important to immediately locate the tooth if possible.
 Pick up the tooth by the crown, or the white outer part you typically see when you smile.
 If necessary, rinse the tooth in warm water, but do not remove any tissue or scrub the tooth.
 Finally, store the tooth in milk or gently return the tooth to its place, and make your way to one of our offices within the hour for the best chance of having it returned to the socket correctly.

 If you Lost a Filling or Crown: It is very important that you do not use glue or other temporary measures to put your device back in place.
 Call our offices to have your crown or filling restored promptly.
 If you experience pain, we recommend using over-the-counter pain medication to manage these symptoms.